 - Driving time: 6.5 h

 You have now made it from South Florida and Miami to Pensacola Beach in the Florida Panhandle.
-Pensacola Beach is the last destination of three that represents Florida on the itinerary from Florida to Niagara Falls.
+Pensacola Beach is the last destination of three that represents Florida on the itinerary.

 Northwest Florida has some of the best beaches in the country.
 Pensacola Beach is situated on Santa Rosa Island and has a totally amazing beach.
 It has pristine sugar-white sand and crystal-clear water.
 And at great convenience you have bars, restaurants and even some shops on the island.